cespare/gost/README.md

 * Gost keys are allowed to be any printable ascii character except space, `<`, `>`, and `/`.
 Graphite handles this set of keys just fine.
 (Statsd only allows keys matching `/^[a-zA-Z0-9\-_\.]+$/`.)
 * Gauges cannot be deltas; they must be absolute values.
-* No stats will be sent if there is no data for a flush interval.
-(In StatsD, this is like setting `deleteCounters`, `deleteTimers`, etc.)
 * Timers don't return as much information as in statsd, and they're not customizable.
 * gost can record os stats from the host and deliver them to graphite as well.
 * The "meta-stats" gost sends back are different from StatsD (there are a lot fewer of them)